sMedrano101/Cloud-Soc-Honeynet/README.md

 ## Introduction

-Soc + Honeynet in Azure Project
+Welcome to my Soc + Honeynet in Azure Project!
-Welcome to my Azure Honeynet project!
 I've built a compact honeynet in Azure, integrating logs from various sources into a Log Analytics workspace for Microsoft Sentinel.
 The project involves:

 Data Sources: